SmritiChawla/Precily/README.md

+<H1> Title: Gene expression based inference of cancer drug sensitivity </H1>

-<H1> Precily: Deep neural network based framework for prediction of drug response in both in vivo and in vitro settings.</H1>
+<H2> Precily: Deep neural network based framework for prediction of drug response in both in vivo and in vitro settings.</H2>

 ![Workflow](Workflow.png)